Mediterranean Turkey, Turkey: What to pack, what to wear, and when to go [2023]

 January

-If you go to Mediterranean Turkey in January, you will notice that it is crisp.
-Expect it to rain a bit less than half of the time.
+If you go to Mediterranean Turkey in January, you will notice that it is cool.
+Expect it to rain about a third of the time.
 Daytime temperatures are in the high 50s F (mid 10s C).

 What to wear/what to pack: